mcellteam/mcell_galaxy/docs/Usage/README.md

 As before, the default data set will be the most recent one from the history that fits with this tool.
 Since this tool displays a JSON data model, it will select history item 3 because it's a JSON data set and it is more recent than our original JSON file (history item 1).
-If we click the "Execute" button, it will again generate an HTML data set showing the parameters and complete data model from this most recent JSON file.
+If we click the "Execute" button, it will again generate an HTML data set (number 4 this time) showing the parameters and complete data model from this most recent JSON file.

 ![MCellGalaxy](../images/04_modify_parameters_show_done.png?raw=true "MCell in Galaxy")